Did your Solicitor fail to advise you about litigation funding?

-Conclusion — A lesson to be learned?
+Recent commentary – is there a lesson to be learned?

-Leading commenters have claimed that not all Solicitors conducting litigation particularly in the field of commercial litigation have been actively advising their clients on funding cases.
-Although this is a developing area of litigation no case law on this subject as yet which would confirm either way whether the Solicitors who have omitted this advice.
+Leading commenters have claimed that not all solicitors conducting litigation particularly in the field of commercial litigation have been actively advising their clients on funding cases.
+Although this is a developing area of litigation no case law on this subject as yet which would confirm either way whether the solicitors who have omitted this advice.
 It has been suggested that failure to provide sufficient advice on litigation funding is likely to be negligent, if the claimant can show the following: